ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 ```

 ### Runner registration
-This step authenticate your gitlab repository with the ``gitlab-runner`` on ARCHER2.
+This step authenticates your gitlab repository with the ``gitlab-runner`` on ARCHER2.
 For it you will need the *url* of your gitlab instance as well as your repository *registration token*, both of which can be retrieved by going in:
 **Settings -> CI/CD**, then **expand** the **runners** item.
 And you will find both in the **Specific runners** box.

 Once you have them at hand, run